 top of page

-As photos have become very popular they have gained some critiques, not of the photos themselves, but the perhaps dangerous ideals that they insinuate.
 Let’s start with the legitimacy of photos.
-In this day and age we have seen videos of people showing just how easy it is to fake these photos with lighting, posing, angles and photoshop.
+We know how easy it is to fake these photos with lighting, posing, angles and photoshop.
 There is an argument for how we can know for sure what contributed to the change between the two photos.
 We don’t see the behind the scenes of it all.
-Oftentimes people are doing several things at once and there’s no way to know if they are healthy or not.
+Oftentimes people are doing several things at once and there’s no way to know what they are and what is actually having the largest impact

 Photos can easily invite comparison not only from other people but the person in the photo towards others.
 It puts the focus entirely on how the person looks instead of how they feel.
 They insinuate that the after is better than the before, which leads into the notion that size equals health.
-It can often trigger disordered eating or patterns.
-For example, when I was using photos as a way to track progress I found myself almost constantly body checking myself.
+It can often trigger disordered eating patterns or behaviors.

 • Circumference measurements